Critical Thinking · Dialogue · Civics

 What are your convictions standing on?

-Justice is not a freestanding concept — it is always downstream of a meaning-making framework.
+Justice is not a freestanding concept.
+It is always downstream of a meaning-making framework.
 The final session examines the foundations beneath our political and moral lives.

 90 minutes.